Jiggy92/Create_Manage_Azure-Manage-Disk_Azure-Powershell/README.md

 Step 1: Create a resource group an Azure managed disk using powershell:-

-      #fetching details of previously created resource group az104-03a-rg1
+      # fetching details of previously created resource group az104-03a-rg1
       Get-AzResourceGroup -Name az104-03a-rg1

-      #creating variable name location and assigning it location used for az104-03a-rg1
+      # creating variable name location and assigning it location used for az104-03a-rg1
       $location = (Get-AzResourceGroup -Name az104-03a-rg1).Location

       # display value of location variable
       echo $location

-     #creating variable name rgname and assigning it a value of new rg name
+      # creating variable name rgname and assigning it a value of new rg name
       $rgName = 'az104-03c-rg1'

-     #displaying variable rgname value
+      # displaying variable rgname value
       echo $rgname

       # Finally creating a new resource group using
-     **New-AzResourceGroup -Name $rgName -Location $location
+       New-AzResourceGroup -Name $rgName -Location $location

       # Fetching details of newly created resource group
-     **Get-AzResourceGroup -Name $rgName (verify the resource group name)
+       Get-AzResourceGroup -Name $rgName (verify the resource group name)

-Step 1: To create a newly managed disk:-
+Step 2: To create a newly managed disk:-

       #creating a variable name diskconfig for disk configuration